jmspar/PP/radial/PP_radial_GUI/README.md

 ## Download

-To download the code, either use GitHub to download (and clone!) the whole PP project, or simply download the zipped file containing the source code [PP_radial_GUI.zip](PP_radial_GUI.zip) and extract files from it.
+To download the code, either use GitHub to download (and clone... and be involved in... ) the whole PP project, or simply download the zipped file containing the source code [PP_radial_GUI.zip](PP_radial_GUI.zip) and extract files from it.

 ## Usage